FAQ / Information

 1.1 Can you tell me more about HKAS, its background and history?

-Previous members of APLAC or PAC, including HKAS, have been transferred to the relevant membership category of APAC, and previous mutual recognition status within APLAC and PAC has been transferred to the APAC Mutual Recognition Arrangement (MRA).
+On 1 January 2019, APLAC and PAC combined to form a new regional accreditation body cooperation called the Asia Pacific Accreditation Cooperation (APAC).
+Previous members of APLAC or PAC, including HKAS, were transferred to the relevant membership category of APAC, and previous mutual recognition status within APLAC and PAC was transferred to the APAC Mutual Recognition Arrangement (MRA).
+Further information about APAC is available on the website: https://www.apac-accreditation.org.

 1.2 Are overseas accreditations recognised by HKAS?